dsforza96/AtA-gpu/README.md

-# A CUDA Implementation of Strassen-based AtA Multiplication
+# A CUDA Implementation of Strassen-based AtA Matrix Multiplication